 curl https://raw.githubusercontent.com/helm/helm/master/scripts/get-helm-3 | bash

-Connect Helm to the existing Kubernetes cluster.
+Connect Helm to an existing Kubernetes cluster.

 Use Helm to install Trento Server with the Trento Helm chart: